saienduri/iree-template/README.md

 ```

 Change this s.t. it is your intended exectuable name, sources, and dependencies.
-Make sure the source files are also in the iree folder.
+Make sure the source files are in the iree folder like how hello_world.c is currently.

 ### Installation